Infectious Diseases Fellowship

 For more information, or to make an appointment, please contact us at

-CONGRATULATIONS to Dr. Olga Vasylyeva, Dr. Dwayne Wright and Dr. Mustafa Qazi for their acceptance into our 2013 ID Fellowship Program.
+CONGRATULATIONS to Dr. Jennifer Madeo, Dr. Nana Aburjania and Dr. Mustafa Qazi for their acceptance into our 2014 ID Fellowship Program.

-Dr. Qazi comes from the University of Rochester.
+Dr. Madeo comes from the Nassau University Medical Center, East Meadow, NY.